 Criteria air pollutants

-The Clean Air Act requires that EPA set National Ambient Air Quality Standards (NAAQS) for six common air pollutants.
-We are required to monitor the six pollutants and alert you when levels become unhealthy.
+The Clean Air Act requires EPA to set National Ambient Air Quality Standards (NAAQS) for six common air pollutants.
+We monitor these pollutants and take action if levels become unhealthy.
 The pollutants are:

 EPA established a list of 187 hazardous air pollutants.
-Washington state rules define even more than that.
-In total, we regulate the emissions of about 400 toxic air pollutants from commercial and industrial sources.
-Twenty of those have been identified as priorities because they present a risk to public health.
-We are working to reduce diesel emissions and wood smoke to reduce levels of these priority pollutants.
+We regulate about 400 toxic air pollutants from commercial and industrial sources.
+We prioritized 21 of those toxic air pollutants because of their health risk.
+To reduce levels of these priority pollutants, we are working to reduce diesel emissions and wood smoke.

 Air toxics monitoring

-We also partnered with local clean air agencies to monitor air toxics and identify pollutants, and where they come from, that are the greatest health risks to the public.
-Below are reports from some of the studies:
+We also partnered with local clean air agencies to identify and monitor pollutants that are the greatest health risk.
+Reports from some of the studies include: